onespacemedia/cms/docs/README.md

 ```

-As you can see, this will create a Page type named 'Content' with a textarea named 'content'.
+As you can see, this will create a page content type named 'Content' with a textarea named 'content'.
 In addition to our custom field, we will have the following fields:

 * Title
 * Slug (automatically populated as you type into the Title field)